An arithmetic Yau-Zaslow formula: The motivic Euler characteristic and related invariants

 For the rest of the paper we will write $\chi^{mot}(X)$ for $\chi^{mot}([X])$ for every variety $X$ over $k$ and call this the {\it motivic Euler characteristic} of $X$.
-This is a slight abuse of notation, since $\chi^{mot}$ depends on $k$, however we will omit this for readability.
-When the base field is ambiguous, we will write $\chi^{mot}_k$.
+This is a slight abuse of notation, since $\chi^{mot}$ depends on $k$.
+When the base field is ambiguous, we will write $\chi^{mot}_k$, however for the most part we will omit the subscript for readability.

 \begin{defn} Suppose the dimension $n$ of $X$ is even.
 The composition of the cup-product and the trace map $\mathrm{Tr}:H_{dR}^{2n}(X/k)\to k$ defines a non-degenerate quadratic form on $H_{dR}^{n}(X/k)$.
 Let $[H_{dR}^{n}(X/k)]\in\widehat{\mathrm{W}}(k)$ denote the class of this quadratic form.
 Define integers $b^+$ and $b^-$ by